Anurag0git/resume-parser-py/README.md

 - **Single Resume:** Upload a PDF, click "Format your Resume(s)", and download the formatted PDF.
 - **Batch Processing:** Select multiple PDFs, enable "Batch Processing Mode", and download the ZIP of formatted resumes.
+- **Custom Templates:** Enable "Use Custom Template", upload your HTML template, and get personalized formatting.
 - **Progress:** Spinner and message show while processing.
 - **Errors:** User-friendly messages for invalid files or processing issues.

+### Custom Template Usage
+1. Check "Use Custom Template" checkbox
+2. Upload your template file:
+   - **HTML templates**: `.html` or `.htm` files
+   - **DOCX templates**: `.docx` files (Microsoft Word)
+3. Upload your resume PDF(s)
+4. Process as normal - your custom template will be used for formatting
+5. Download sample templates from the interface for reference

+#### Template Types
+- **HTML Templates**: Use Jinja2 syntax with full CSS styling control
+- **DOCX Templates**: Use familiar Microsoft Word interface with Jinja2 placeholders
+- Both template types support the same variables and data structure

 ---